Akinesia112/DRL-Assignment-1/README.md

-# DRL Taxi Assignment
+# DRL Assignment: OpenAI Gym’s Taxi-v3

-This project implements a reinforcement learning (RL) agent to navigate a dynamic taxi environment inspired by OpenAI Gym’s Taxi-v3.
+This project implements a deep reinforcement learning (DRL) agent to navigate a dynamic taxi environment inspired by OpenAI Gym’s Taxi-v3.
 The goal is to train an agent that can efficiently pick up and drop off passengers in a grid-world with randomized configurations, dynamic obstacles, and varying grid sizes.

 ---